grant-britchford/Ultimate-Horror-Quiz/README.md

 - Favicon was sourced from Icons8.com
 - Fonts were sourced from googleapis.com
 - Questions were sourced from "The ultimate serial killer trivia book authored by Jack Rosewood"
+- Codescientist for their tutorials on making online games.
+- the 2 research books I've used "The step-by-step coding course book" and Neo D truemans "mastering javascript".

 ### Acknowedgements

+- As always my mentor, Olewafemi Medale.
+- The tutors at Code Institute for their help and guidance.
+- My familty for the strength not to give up.